 I’ve gotten a ton of questions about this project in my inbox, so I’m updating this post to address them all in one place.
 If you have another question that isn’t answered below, leave it in the comments and I’ll get back to you.

 Every single step on how to install a floating fireplace mantle is laid out in this post.
-Lol, please see above.
-Yes, I get this question.
+To sum it up, here are the quick steps to take if you are trying to figure out how to install a mantel:

 How Tall is a Fireplace Mantel?